“When creating non-objective art we are climbing out onto the very end of an unexplored branch of communication and then we build a bridge.”

 If all art must communicate something on a humanistic level, then how are we to navigate art that is not relatable to that which we currently feel we know?
 As viewers or listeners of non-objective artistic expressions, how are we to apprehend meaning, however intangible, from such art?
 Here we will investigate the role of the artist in creating non-objective art in hopes of achieving a modicum of understanding regarding her/his responsibility in the matter.

-To being let’s clarify three terms.
+To begin let’s clarify three terms.
 Representational art is art that makes clear the object(s) being portrayed.
 In the visual world the best example would that of an average photograph that one takes of a friend.
 In it we can clearly see who the person is and we get a good idea of where they are and what they are doing.
 In auditory art we might refer to a song.
 In most songs the meaning is clear, there is a clear intended emotional content.
 In abstract art, though an understanding of the subject matter becomes obscured, we can still see or hear something we recognize albeit distorted in some manner.
 Finally, with non-objective art there is no recognizable object per se.
 It is the latter that this writing is focused upon.

 The line between representational and abstract art is often unclear.
 One could go so far as to argue that all art we currently describe as representational is actually abstract because it is a representation or symbol of the object(s) being represented and so to a greater or lesser degree it is an abstraction.
 On the other hand, the lack of recognizable form is relatively clear to any observer when experiencing non-objective art.
 The derivation of meaning is squarely on the shoulders of the observer.
 Taking this into consideration, in the studio I intentionally and deliberately create a “grid” in each piece of art… a general framework for the experiencer knowing that they will fill in the gaps based upon their own personal and social conditioning.
 So meaning, in a very literal sense, is quite subjective.
 Each person will create the meaning they derive from any piece of art.
 The artist who feels otherwise about their work is being perhaps naïve.